mcmtroffaes/homepage/posts/2013-08-24-the-list-monad.markdown

 funcxy'' = bind2 funcy funcfinal
 ```

-Note that our full code is now down to two lines: a definition of `bind`,
+Note that our full code is now down to two lines: a definition of `bind`{.haskell},
 (which is highly generic: we can reuse it for any list comprehension),
 and the comprehension itself: